sputnikdev/bluetooth-manager-tinyb/README.md

 Dec 01 16:33:35 raspberrypi bluetoothd[677]: Bluetooth daemon 5.47
 Dec 01 16:33:35 raspberrypi systemd[1]: Started Bluetooth service.
 ```
-Notice a line that contains bluez version:
+Notice a line that contains Bluez version:
 ```sh
 Dec 01 16:33:35 raspberrypi bluetoothd[677]: Bluetooth daemon 5.47
 ```

-If you have an older bluez version you can upgrade it by doing the following (ubuntu/raspbian):
+If you have an older Bluez version you must upgrade it.
+There are several ways to accomplish this (ubuntu/raspbian):

 ### Building bluez from sources
-1. If you are using Raspberry PI, then do not uninstall existing bluez, otherwise the internal bluetooth module won't work.
+1. If you are using Raspberry PI, then do not uninstall existing Bluez, otherwise the internal bluetooth module won't work.
-2. Install build tools:
+2. Install some build tools:
 ```sh
 sudo apt-get install libglib2.0-dev libdbus-1-dev libudev-dev libical-dev libreadline6 libreadline6-dev
 ```
-3. Download bluez source code, e.g:
+3. Download Bluez source code, e.g:
 ```sh
 wget http://www.kernel.org/pub/linux/bluetooth/bluez-5.47.tar.xz
 ```